 Darlene Renie completed her 14th year as the assistant coach and recruiting coordinator for the Purdue program in 2010-11.
 In the summer of 2011, she made the transition to supervisor of swimming and diving operations for both the men's and women's teams.
-The 2015-16 season marks her fifth year in a that role.
+The 2016-17 season marks her sixth year in a that role.

 As the main recruiter for the Purdue women's program, Renie was responsible for all aspects of both on- and off-campus recruiting.